Felipe Contepomi: Club rugby

-International career
+International rugby

 Contepomi was one of the stars of world rugby and was also set to lead the Argentina national team into a new era after being named captain in 2008.
-The former U19, U21 and Sevens international made his Pumas debut against Chile in 1998 and has been an integral part of Argentinean rugby ever since.
+The former U19, U21 and Sevens international made his Pumas debut against Chile in 1998 and has been an integral part of Argentine rugby ever since.

-The multi-talented Contepomi made his international break-through at fly-half and while he has played much of his rugby in that position he recently has found his place at inside centre with Juan Martin Hernandez preferred at No.10.
+The multi-talented Contepomi made his international breakthrough at fly-half and while he has played much of his rugby in that position he recently has found his place at inside centre with Juan Martin Hernandez preferred at No.10.

 He was named in José Luis Imhoff and Alex Wyllie's squad for the 1999 Rugby World Cup squad, where the Pumas made the quarter-finals for the first time.
-Marcelo Loffreda took charge of the national side in 2000 and Contepomi retained his place, eventually nailing down a starting berth 2001.
+Marcelo Loffreda took charge of the national side in 2000 and Contepomi retained his place, eventually nailing down a starting berth in 2001.

 He notably notched a full house on his way to 25 points in the 30–16 victory over Wales in Cardiff on 10 November 2001.
 He was also part of the 2003 Rugby World Cup squad, featuring in three of the Pumas' pool games as they were forced to play four games in a fortnight.

 In 2004, Contepomi weighed in with 14 points as Argentina condemned France to their first defeat at the Stade Vélodrome in Marseille.
-He also faced the British & Irish Lions in 2005 and at the end of 2006 he was part of the Pumas side that scored their first ever victory over England at Twickenham.
+He also faced the British & Irish Lions in 2005 and at the end of 2006, he was part of the Pumas side that scored their first-ever victory over England at Twickenham.